-A thirty-day public notice is being provided for this TMDL.
-During this time, the availability of the TMDL will be public noticed, a copy of the TMDL will be provided on request, and the public is invited to provide comments on the TMDL.
+A thirty-day public notice was provided for this TMDL.
+During this time, the TMDL was available on the Ga EPD website, a copy of the TMDL was provided on request, and the public was invited to provide comments on the TMDL.